ianwijaya/hackazon-iac/README.md

 <your dbsvr IP goes here> #this can be same websvr IP
 ```

 2. Modify vars.yml.
-Only change "Global" and "On-prem" configuration section
-you will need to change mysql_host to DB IP if DB and Web are not installed in the same svr.
+You only need to change "Global" and "On-prem" configuration section. "mysql_host" need to be changed to DB IP if DB and Web are not installed on the same server.

 3. Play it
 ```